This information will help you prepare for your cystoscopy and other related procedures at Memorial Sloan Kettering(MSK).

 A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
 He or she will tell you what time you should arrive at the hospital for your procedure.
 If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
 If you do not receive a call by 7:00 pm, please call 212-639-5014.

-You will go to either the Surgical Day Hospital (SDH) or the Presurgical Center (PSC) the day of your procedure.
+On the day of your procedure, you will go to the Presurgical Center (PSC) on either the 2nd or the 6th floor.
 Both locations are at 1275 York Avenue between East 67th and East 68th streets.

 The Day of Your Procedure